Frequently Asked Questions

 What if I do not want the University to proceed with a formal investigation?

 PLU follows a trauma informed response method.
 The Title IX Coordinator process counsels the impacted party, and ultimately allows them to decide how they want the University to move forward.
-The only exception is if the Title IX Coordinator files a Formal Complaint on behalf of the University, in cases where individual safety or the campus community are at risk.
+The only exception is if the Title IX Coordinator files a Complaint on behalf of the University, in cases where individual safety or the campus community are at risk.

 I am worried about retaliation, what can the University do to protect me?

-Title IX prohibits retaliation for reporting parties and any individuals participating in an investigation.
+Title IX prohibits retaliation against reporting parties and any individuals participating in an investigation.
 PLU will not only take steps to prevent retaliation but will also take strong responsive action if it occurs.
 If you believe you are experiencing retaliation for filing a report, please contact the Title IX Coordinator immediately.

 What if someone choses to make a false report against me?